AshtonGrimes/cpcli/README.md

 ## Usage

-The source code is the configuration; to modify the padding and column widths, change any of the global variables indicated with a comment.
+The source code is the configuration; to modify the padding and column widths, change any of the global variables under the global variable comment. `grep -n global $(which cpcli)`.

 Options can be used in any order.